ing-bank/ingenious-doc/docs/bdd.md

 ## BDD Editor

 The framework comes with a BDD editor that lets user to **create/edit** feature files.
 These feature files can then be imported/converted into automation test cases.
 The **BDD editor** has a provision of auto suggesting the keywords that can be used while writing feature files.
-Perform **Ctrl+Space** anywhere in the BDD editor workspace to get the list of keywords supported by the BDD editor.
+Perform ++ctrl+space++ anywhere in the BDD editor workspace to get the list of keywords supported by the BDD editor.

 ----------------------------------------------

 ## Create/Edit Feature Files With BDD Editor

- * [x] From the INGenious IDE, navigate to **Tools** > **BDD** > **Open Feature Editor** and the editor opens in a new window
+ * [x] From the INGenious IDE, navigate to **Tools** :material-arrow-right: **BDD** :material-arrow-right: **Open Feature Editor** and the editor opens in a new window

  * [x] Create a new project by clicking on **New Project** option, you can also open an existing project **(This is a Mandatory step)**